rickgladwin/photography_portfolio/README.md

 ## Notes

 I felt that the view layout for a project like this should have the images themselves taking up maximum space.
 And in the real world, there would be more than six images in a portfolio, so I added a few more from https://unsplash.com/@baileyzindel so that the layout makes sense.

+The app was built and tested on:
+* Ubuntu 18.04.4 LTS
+* nginx/1.15.8
+* MySQL 5.7.29
+* PHP 7.4.5

+and tested in Chrome Version 83.0.4103.97 in various viewport sizes.
+In production, more thorough cross-browser testing would be carried out.